CodyLurmanRHS/CL-Website-Project/README.md

 ### Notes:
 - Add comments to webpage code.
-- Name webpage file to index.html
+- Name webpage file to index.html.
+- Provide options for header inside and outside <div>.
+- Provide options for footer inside and outside <div>.
+- Test <nav> and <section> within <div>.